 Manage Your Sleep and Waking Routine

-Another thing to keep in mind when managing your sleep schedule is how you wake up.
+3. Manage your wake-up time.
 If you’re constantly sleeping in and rushing to get into study sessions or reach classes on time, then your brain won’t be working as well as it could be.
 Try setting an alarm for a few minutes earlier, and use that time to orient yourself and get in the right frame of mind for the day ahead.

 Boost Good Health Wherever Possible